titombo/Santander.Hacker.News/README.md

 ### Day 2:

-- Today, 18/11/2025, I started at around 09:30 (now is 12:13, lunch break from my work - I took this spare time to write it down)
+- Today, 18/11/2025, I took the time for the lunch break 12:13 to edit part of this solution and spend sometime in the morning.
 - Basically started adding unit testing, separated the tests I would need for this application.
 - This can be tested also in automated testing - for stress testing, load testing, etc...
 - It can be also done with integration testing for how the components work together.